Hermann-Sockeng/PAAR-Anaphora-Resolution-Python/README.md

 - Integration with the NLTK (Natural Language Toolkit) framework

 ## Contact Information
-Contact
-For any questions or inquiries, please contact [Hermann SOCKENG] at [hermannsockeng@gmail.com].
+For any questions or inquiries, please contact Hermann SOCKENG at hermannsockeng@gmail.com